Ecospirituality: Ecospirituality and Hinduism

 Many teachings in Hinduism are intertwined with the ethics of ecospirituality in their stress on environmental wellbeing.
 The Hindu text called the Taittariya Upanishad refers to creation as offspring of the Supreme Power, paramatman.
 Thus, the environment is related to something that is divine and therefore deserves respect.
-Since the late 1980s when the negative effects of mass industrialization were becoming popularized, India instituted administrative policies to deal with environmental conservation.
+Since the late 1980s, when the negative effects of mass industrialization were becoming popularized, India instituted administrative policies to deal with environmental conservation.
 These policies were rooted in the ways that the Hindu religion is tied to the land.

 In the Hindu text Yajurveda (32.10), God is described as being present in all living things, further reinforcing the need to show respect for creation.
 Passages such as this lead some Hindus to become vegetarian and to affirm a broader type of ecospiritual connection to the Earth.
 Vishnu Purana 3.8.15. states that, "God, Kesava, is pleased with a person who does not harm or destroy other non-speaking creatures or animals."
 This notion is tied in with the Hindu concept of karma.
 Karma means that the pain caused to other living things will come back to you through the process of reincarnation.

 Ecospirituality can also be seen in the Prithivi Sukta which is a "Hymn to Mother Earth."
 In this text, the Earth is humanized into a spiritual being to which humans have familial ties.
 Through ecospirituality, the notion of praising and viewing the Earth in this way brings about its strong connections to Hinduism.

 Ecospirituality and Jainism

 Contemporary Jaina faith is "inherently ecofriendly".
 In terms of the ecological crisis, Jains are “quite self-conscious of the ecological implications of their core teachings.”

-Jain teachings center on five vows that lead to reverse the flow of or release karma.
+Jain teachings center on five vows that lead to reversing the flow of or release karma.
 One of these vows is ahimsa or non-violence.
 Ahimsa “is said to contain the key to advancement along the spiritual path (sreni).
 This requires abstaining from harm to any being that possesses more than one sense” The principles of the Jaina tradition are rooted in environmental practices.
 The Jaina connection to nature is conducive to ecospirituality.